fido-device-onboard/pri-fidoiot/component-samples/demo/owner/README.md

   Provides path for SSL keystore to be used by the service, in case it runs in HTTPS mode.

-  The Owner ssl keystore file and path value is generated using keys_gen.sh script and is stored in creds.env file.
+  The ssl keystore file and path value is generated using keys_gen.sh script and is stored in creds.env file.
 [Read more](https://github.com/secure-device-onboard/pri-fidoiot/tree/master/component-samples/demo#preparing-credentials-for-components) about the key generation script here.

   ***NOTE***: This property is not required if service is running in `http` mode.